What’s Involved In Search Engine Optimisation?

 - Script errors or code errors

-Internal linking is how your websites content is connected via links.
+Internal linking is how the content of your website is connected via links.
 This should be done in a logical way so your reference to a particular service on your home page could be linked directly to that page.
-When done throughout your site this gives organisation and credibility to its site wide content.
+When done throughout your site this gives organisation and credibility to its site-wide content.

 Off Page SEO

 To have higher quality backlinks requires some grunt work.
-If for example you are trying to develop and Authority site, well contacting other authority sites and highlighting the fact that you have some killer content may allow you to guest post or place a link on their site.
+If for example, you are trying to develop an Authority site, well contacting other authority sites and highlighting the fact that you have some killer content may allow you to guest post or place a link on their site.